The Bay Area's Leading Home Improvement Company

 quakepostcap

-Building codes require that 5/8|-inch diameter anchor bolts should be placed at certain locations to prevent the home from sliding off of the foundation.
+cations to prevent the home from sliding off of the foundation.
 According to the code, anchor bolts must be located within 12 inches from the end of each plate line and no more than 6 feet on center for one and two-story homes.
 The bolts should have a bearing plate between the top of the sill plate and the nut.The bolts should be undamaged and rust-free.qakeanchorplatecloseupquakeanchorplatewall

 Typical Blocking